 The American University of the Caribbean School of Medicine (AUC) Class of 2021 Commencement ceremony will be celebrated virtually on Saturday, May 22.
 We look forward to bringing all graduates together online in recognition of your hard work, your determination, and your success in earning your medical degree.

-The Virtual Commencement Ceremony, broadcasted live via AUC’s Facebook page and YouTube channel, will include:
+The Virtual Commencement Ceremony, broadcasted live at 5:00 PM ET via AUC’s Facebook page and YouTube channel, will include: